coolguy6764/mdl/README.md

-# mp3-dl
+# About

-Simple script to download music from Youtube, SoundCloud and other websites, in one command.
+mp3-dl is a simple script to download music from Youtube, SoundCloud and other websites, in one command.

 This little program allows you to:
  - store the music in a structured folder hierarchy